Bist07/EquiFood-App-A/README.md

 #### All important team documents saved in this branch.
 <br>

-#### Currently includes Team Agreement and a early draft of requirements, client questions, user scenarios, and prototype.
+#### Currently includes Team Agreement and a early draft of requirements, client questions, user scenarios, and prototype Version 1 and 2.
 <br>

 # Tech Stack